longevityframework/longevity/longevity/src/jekyll/manual/testing/repo-crud-spec.md

 ScalaTest is an optional dependency in longevity, so you'll need to declare a dependency on ScalaTest in your own project to use the repo crud specs.
 Please use ScalaTest version 3.0.1 or later.

-You need to provide an execution context when calling `LongevityContext.repoCrudSpec`.
-The easiest way to do this is to include `import scala.concurrent.ExecutionContext.Implicits.global` at the top of your file.

 The default test data generator will not work out of the box in the face of constraint violations causing exceptions to be thrown from